-Crankcase heater thermostat S40 controls the crankcase heater in all units and is located on the compressor shell (see figure 2 for location).
+Crankcase heater thermostat S40 controls the crankcase heater in all units (see figure 2 for location).

-- 1. When compressor shell temperature drops below 50°F the thermostat closes which results in the heater being energized. - 2.
-When compressor shell temperature rises above 70°F the thermostat opens which results in the heater being de-energized.
+- 1. When liquid line temperature drops below 50°F the thermostat closes which results in the heater being energized. - 2.
+When liquid line temperature rises above 70°F the thermostat opens which results in the heater being de-energized.